 - Life expectancy: 9 – 13 years

 TV brands are constantly innovating and upgrading their models, so it’s quite common for a family to buy a new TV every few years, although it might still be in great condition.
-Typically, companies use hours instead of years to indicate the lifespan of a TV, according to CNET.
+Typically, companies use hours instead of years to indicate the lifespan of a TV.
 However, even if a TV is boasted for 30,000 to 60,000 hours of use, it doesn’t mean it will die once you reach that limit, it’s simply indicating how well the image will appear to you.

 If you watch five hours of TV every day, that’s around 30 years of working time (60,000 hours).
 So, a vintage TV might still work, but you might be missing out on high definition quality.
 With this in mind, you might find you’re likely to replace a TV between five to 15 years.

 - Life expectancy: 5 – 15 years

 What to consider when buying a new appliance